classy-org/postman-collections/README.md

-# Classy API Postman Collections
+# GoFundMe Pro API Postman Collections

 ## Overview

-This repository contains Postman collections that the Classy team has put together to showcase the functionality of the Classy API.
+This repository contains Postman collections that the GoFundMe Pro team has put together to showcase the functionality of the GoFundMe Pro API.
 To get the most out of this collection, ensure that you have [Postman downloaded](https://www.postman.com/downloads/) and installed.

 ## Importing Collections